 They wanted to see whether introducing dynamic mobility into a four-week training program of 24 high-level college athletes would have a positive impact on the following performance factors:

-Whilst the dynamic group showed some significant results to help performance.
+While the dynamic group showed some significant results to help performance.

 This group showed improvements in Enhanced Muscular Strength, including increases of: